provenance-io/kong-jwt-wallet/README.md

 * `authHeader` - The name of the request header containing the JWT.
 Defaults to "Authorization".
   - Requires the Bearer token format e.g {authHeader} Bearer {jwt}
 * `accessHeader` - The name of the header to inject with the wallet access JSON.
 Defaults to "x-wallet-access".
 Only injected when rbac configuration is set
-* `senderHeader` - The name of the header to inject with the addr claim of the user signed JWT.
+* `senderHeader` - The name of the header to inject with the `addr` claim of the user signed JWT.
 If not set then will not inject
+* `publicKeyHeader` - The name of the header to inject with the public key (`sub` claim) of the wallet.
+If not set then will not inject.

 *= Required to get delegated access rights